I’ve always felt the desire to stand out.

 To sum up Step #1, when it comes to differentiating, it’s time to free your mind.

 In order to focus on the pursuit of market expertise and happy customers as discussed above, you must identify your minimum viable market.

-While many brands hesitate to do this, Louis maintains that it’s necessary for success.
+While many brands hesitate to do this, it’s necessary for success.